LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 **Description:**

-Called when a player successfully joins the class.
-Initialize class-specific settings here.
+Called right after a player is moved into the class.
+Use it to grant weapons, set models, or perform other one-time setup.
+If the player was transferred from another class, `OnTransferred` will run afterwards.

 **Parameters:**